nalchevanidze/svg-json-parser/README.md

 Structural: <defs>, <g>, <svg>, <symbol>,<svg>

 ```
+<h6>lib method </h6>

-lib method returns svg elements not as Array as propertys of main object, will be included only this element that has id's;
+returns SVG elements as the properties of the object, will be included only elements with ID attribute; only direct children need id Attributes. and can be passed only: SVG or SVG "defs" element.

 ```html
 <svg id="svglib">